jittat/dsbook-concrete-to-abstract/ch2/running_time.md

 way.
 However, there are cases where we can tell, even before implementing the solutions, which solution should run faster, when the input is large.
 The ability to analyze (even roughly) the efficiency of the approaches before having to spend time implementing the solutions is extremely useful.
-In this section, we will discuss the techniques to analyze solutions' running times.
+In this chapter, we will discuss the basic techniques to analyze solutions' running times.
+In later chapters, more techniques and examples will be also introduced to deal with particular data structures and algorithms.

 ## Algorithms and their implementations